qwurey/flume-source-taildir-recursive/README.md

 Flume-NG's Taildir Source does not support recursivly traversal the directory.
 So I have developed this feature to support monitor sub-directories recursivly.

 **NOTE 1: This plugin is built for Flume-NG 1.6.0 and will not work on Flume-OG.
 It's worth noting that if you use it on Flume-NG 1.6.0, you should also make some change in other modules because of the difference between 1.6.0 and 1.7.0, the two major versions.
 For instance, flume-ng-core.
-Of course, you can transfer this feature to Flume-NG 1.7.0 easily without any changes**
+Of course, you can transfer this feature to Flume-NG 1.7.0 easily without any changes.**

 **NOTE 2: It lacks comprehensive test coverage.
-Of course contributions are welcome to make its more stable and useful**
+Of course contributions are welcome to make its more stable and useful.**

 ## Compilation